egalli64/clj-intro/README.md

 ## Part 1 - Setup
     The user startup script
     e1. running a script
-    e2. running an app
-    e3. functions: +, *, first
+    e2. running an app, the -main function e3. calling functions: +, *, first

 ## Part 2 - Language Fundamentals
 ### Chapter 3 - Crash Course
 #### a. syntax
-    e1. form, expression
+    e1. form, expression, literal, operation
-    e2. control flow: if
-    e3. control flow: if + do, when e4. nil, true, false
-    e5. the equality operator =
+    e2. control flow: if, truthy and falsey (nil and false) e3. control flow: if do, when (if do with no "else") e4. the nil? function, truthy and falsey e5. the equality operator =
-    e6. or, and
+    e6. the boolean expressions or, and
-    e7. def
+    e7. def: bind a value to a symbol in the global scope
 #### b. data structures
     e1. numbers and strings
     e2. maps and keyword